NU-Digital-Cultures/Trout/Project Research/TenantIdentityFormation.md

 - Our app should provide an alternative avenue for tenants whereby they are permitted to innovatively storytell their struggles.
 The idea of providing a platform which provides a space for tenants to reconsider and redefine their struggles on their own terms allows them to 'claim back' (ethical) power within their specific situations
 - Tenants enacting this in mass will lead to a certain level of consciousness shared among users, in other words, leading to a collective 'tenant identity' production
 <br>

-## Tenant vernacular
-- Through shared experiences that are likely to be somewhat similar, a tenant vernacular is aimed to be established by tenant talk
-- Copy over vernacular definition